African clawed frog: As transexpression tool

 X. laevis oocytes are often used as an easy model for the artificially induced expression of transgenes.
 For example, they are commonly used when studying chloroquine resistance produced by specialized transporter mutants.
 Even so the foreign expression tissue may itself confer some alterations to the expression, and so findings may or may not be entirely identical to native expression: For example, iron has been found by Bakouh et al 2017 to be an important substrate for one such transporter in X. l. oocytes, but as of 2020 iron is merely presumptively involved in native expression of the same gene.

 Online Model Organism Database

 Xenbase is the Model Organism Database (MOD) for both Xenopus laevis and Xenopus tropicalis.
-Xenbase hosts the full details and release information regarding the current Xenopus laevis genome (9.1).
+Xenbase hosts the full details and release information regarding the current v10 Xenopus laevis genome released in 2022.

 As pets

-Xenopus laevis have been kept as pets and research subjects since as early as the 1950s.
+The clawed frog have been kept as pets and research subjects since as early as the 1950s.
 They are extremely hardy and long lived, having been known to live up to 20 or even 30 years in captivity.

 African clawed frogs are frequently mislabeled as African dwarf frogs in pet stores.
 Identifiable differences are: